DocXtract/.github/profile/README.md

 #### 6. Prudhvi Raj Bhashampally
 Contributions in old repository [https://github.com/Digiform-AI](https://github.com/Digiform-AI)
  - Researched and worked on the original text extraction method.
-(Couldn't be used because it wasn't accurate)
+(Couldn't be used as found it inaccurate.
+Was modified later for more accuracy but did not inform the team members)
  - Researched the original mobile printing method.
 (Couldn't be used because it was not tested and integrated, and didn't work with s3)